ramithp/contact-lib/README.md

-# contact-lib
+# Contact Library
-A scala library to enable us to communicate with one Tushar Nagarajan.
+A Scala/Akka actor-based library to enable us to communicate with one Tushar Nagarajan.

 # Completed milestones
 - E-mail via Google mailer